Table of Contents

 For more information about adding scripts in Stride, see Use a script.

-Instantiate Prefabs
+Instantiate prefabs

-In Stride, you can instantiate entities using prefabs like so:
+In Stride, an entity can be instantiated like so:

 // Public member fields and properties displayed in the Game Studio Property Grid